HealthBioscienceIDEAS/microscopy-novice/episodes/multi-dimensional-images.md

 blue area shows high values for B. The red, green and blue values are mixed together to give the final colour.

+Recall from the [image display episode](image-display.md) that for most microscopy images the colour of each pixel is determined by a colormap (or LUT).
+Each pixel usually has a single value that is then mapped to a corresponding colour via the colormap, and different colormaps can be used to highlight different features.
+RGB images are different - here we have three values (R, G, B) that unambiguously correspond to a colour for display.
+For example, (255, 0, 0) would always be fully red, (0, 255, 0) would always be fully green and so on...
+This is why there is no option to select a colormap in the layer controls when an RGB image is displayed.
+In effect, the colormap is kindof hard-coded into the image, with a full colour stored for every pixel location.

-RGB images are very common in day-to-day life - for example, photos taken with a camera or phone will be RGB.
-This being said, they are less common in microscopy
-- although there are certain research fields and types of microscope that commonly use RGB.
+These kinds of images are common when we are trying to replicate what can be seen with the human eye.
+For example, photos taken with a standard camera or phone will be RGB.
+They are less common in microscopy, although there are certain research fields and types of microscope that commonly use RGB.
 A key example is imaging of tissue sections for histology or pathology.
 You will also often use RGB images when preparing figures for papers and presentations - RGB images can be opened in all imaging software (not just scientific research focused ones), so are useful when preparing images for display.
 As usual, always make sure you keep a copy of your original raw data!

 :::::::::::::::::::::::::::::::::::::: callout